Biomedical Engineering Master of Science Degree

 • STEM-OPT Visa Eligible: The STEM Optional Practical Training (OPT) program allows full-time, on-campus international students on an F-1 student visa to stay and work in the U.S. for up to three years after graduation.

-• Design equipment, devices, and processes such as artificial internal organs and prosthetics, pharmaceutical development and manufacturing processes, and machines for diagnosing medical problems or performing robotic-assisted surgery.
+• Develop and Improve Technologies: Design equipment, devices, and processes such as artificial internal organs and prosthetics, pharmaceutical development and manufacturing processes, and machines for performing robotic-assisted surgery.

-• Pipeline to graduate study or an immediate gateway to a dynamic biomedical engineering career.
+• Pathway to Advanced Education: Use your degree as a pipeline to graduate study or an immediate gateway to a dynamic biomedical engineering career.

-The biomedical engineering master’s degree produces nimble professionals who can leverage the power of technology, design, and engineering to make positive, powerful impacts on human health and patient care.
+The biomedical engineering master’s program produces nimble professionals who can leverage the power of technology, design, and engineering to make positive, powerful impacts on human health and patient care.

 Biomedical Engineering Is Critical to the Future of Health Care